BestTimesToVisit.com Logo

 safety

 Stick to well-lit and populated areas, especially at night.
-Damascus, like many cities, has safer and less safe neighborhoods.
-If you're unsure about an area, ask your hotel staff or a local for advice; they'll be happy to point you in the right direction.
+Damascus, like many cities, has safer and less safe zones.
+If you're unsure about an area, ask your hotel staff or a local for advice; they'll often have the best insights.

 culture

 Dress modestly, especially when visiting religious sites.
 Women should cover their heads and shoulders, and both men and women should avoid wearing shorts or sleeveless tops.
-This shows respect for local customs and helps you blend in.
+This shows respect for local customs and helps avoid unwanted attention.

 transport